 How do I keep cucumbers fresh while waiting to use them?
 I simply…

-- Wash them: I wash the cucumbers and if I see a soft spot, I eat that cucumber the same day.
+- Wash them: I wash the cucumbers in a colander in the sink and if I see a soft spot, I eat that cucumber the same day.
 They are amazing with hummus!

 - Dry them: I dry the cucumbers thoroughly.
 Then I wrap them in paper towel or a dish towel and put them in the fridge tucked into a paper bag.

 - Not too cold: Don’t put your cukes in the coldest part of the fridge.
 Cold temps can cause chilling injuries and that can speed up decay.
 Don’t store them near melons or tomatoes either.
 Stored properly, they should keep for a week.

 Do You Peel Cucumbers Before Slicing?

 It’s not necessary to peel cucumbers before slicing.
 You’ll see in this recipe, I partially peel them and I also remove the seeds.
 Then I take the knife and slice them horizontally and thinly.

 But if you want to leave the peels on your cucumbers, it’s perfectly fine to do that if the skins are thin and not too thick.
 Some cucumbers will come waxed; this is a coating put on the vegetable to protect it during transport and to keep it fresh.